aerickt/ding-dong/README.md

 **Mocking Sarcastic Reply**

 `alternate` is a special resonse in which it takes the trigger, alternates the case, and replies with that aLtErNaTiNg message.
 In addition to this, replying to a message with the trigger `#altme` will alternate the case of the message you've replied to.
 It can also be used alone with other text, so `#altme some other text` will result in `sOmE OtHeR TeXt` being sent.
 These last two uses of the alternate response only work if it is the only reply in that block.

+**Replies Containing Newlines**

+Replies containing new lines have to be expressed in one line where each new line is replaced with `%%`.
+This can be done with a utility like `tr`, though I'm not sure how you'd go about doing something like that on Windows or Mac.
+I'm sure it's pretty simple and you can just Google something.

 **User Specific Triggers**